Zenana

-Christian missionaries were able to gain access to these Indian girls and women through the zenana missions; female missionaries who had been trained as doctors and nurses were able to provide them with health care and also evangelise them in their own homes.
+Christian missionaries were able to gain access to Indian girls and women through the zenana missions; female missionaries who had been trained as doctors and nurses were able to provide female Indians with health-care and also evangelise them in their own homes.

 Mughal court life

+A princess reclining on a terrace with her attendants.

 Physically, the zenana of the Mughal court consisted of exceptionally luxurious conditions, particularly for princesses and women associated with high-ranking figures.
 Because of the extreme restrictions placed on access to the women's quarters, very few reliable descriptions are available.
 Still, modern scholars evaluating court records and travelogues contemporary with the Mughal period detail the women's lodgings as offering courtyards, ponds, fountains and gardens.
 The palaces themselves were decorated with mirrors, paintings and marble.
 Mariam-uz-Zamani had her own palace in Fatehpur Sikri's harem, which was the masterpiece fusion of Rajasthani and Persian elements and was the biggest residential palace of the fort.
 Jahanara, daughter of Shah Jahan and Mumtaz Mahal, famously lived in her own apartment decorated with valuable carpets, and murals of flying angels.
 Other amenities depicted in illustrations of court life include running water and meticulous gardens.